leoee/Tibia-Bot-12-/README-en.md

 is your real life/mana.
 When you up your level, the values will be updated automatically.
 - You can use "Insert" to start and stop the bot.
 - You can use "Delete" to close the bot anytime.
+- For Auto sio works, you need to open Party List and filter by the ***ONLY*** person who you want to cure.
+Fill all the life bar of this person and click on "Check Party List".
+In this moment, make sure the person life is 100% before use the button.
+After that, you the bot identify the life bar the button will be printed to green color and you're able to use this funcionality.
+Also make sure you added the location on the config_screen file.
+- For functionalities that doesn't have any checkbox to active, you just need to choose a empty hotkey to deactivate the functionality.
+- Auto SSA must have a hotkey that equip the amulet to work.

 ## Warning